Seniors may need help talking with doctors

 Ask the doctor to do a full medication review at least once a year.
 This checks to see if all the medications are working well together, being taken at the right times and in the right combinations, and if they’re all still needed.

-The fastest and easiest way to prepare is to bring the actual bottles of everything your senior takes — prescriptions, non-prescription drugs, and vitamins.
+The fastest and easiest way to prepare is to bring the actual bottles of everything your senior takes – prescriptions, non-prescription drugs, vitamins, and supplements.
 That lets the doctor easily see medication names, exact dosages, and prescribing doctors.

 6. Bring up concerns about treatment costs